 - Trouble rotating your arm from a "palm down" to a "palm up" position.

 - A change in the contour of the front of your bicep in the upper arm (“Popeye muscle”).

 While surgery may be needed to fix a torn tendon, in many cases people with a torn tendon can still function normally.
 Symptoms can be relieved using the same treatments that are used to treat tendonitis.
 Tears at the level of the elbow more often require operative repair.

-Two tendons attach the biceps muscle to the shoulder: the "long head" tendon that attaches the muscle to the top of the shoulder's socket and the "short head" that attaches it to the shoulder blade.
-Tears are more likely to occur in the long head.
-But even in the case of a complete tear of the long head tendon, the short head tendon may allow you to continue using your biceps muscle.
-Tears of the short head are very rare.
+Two tendons attach the biceps muscle to the shoulder: the "long head" tendon that attaches the muscle to the top of the shoulder's socket and the "short head" that attaches it to the front of the shoulder.
+Tears almost exclusively occur in the long head.
+Good news is that even in the case of a complete tear of the long head tendon, the short head tendon may allow you to continue using your biceps muscle.

 Surgery to reattach a long head tendon is quite safe, with few complications.
 It can return nearly all of your arm strength and function, and a re-tearing of the repaired tendon is uncommon.
 If you decide to have surgery, you will need to do flexibility and strengthening exercises to rehabilitate your shoulder.
 This can last for several months.

 What are distal biceps tendon tears?